 These matters were addressed in the context of our audit of the financial statements as a whole and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-Any comments we make on the results of our procedures should be read in this context.

-Valuation of the bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties
+Valuation of bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties

-We consider the fair value of the bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties, as disclosed in note 4 and note 9 to the financial statements for a total amount of EUR 1,165,910,000 as a key audit matter.
-This is due to the size and nature of the financial instruments and given that fair value changes may have a material effect on the income statement and financial position of the company.
+We consider the fair value of bonds granted to AXA Bank Belgium S.A./N.V. and notes issued to third parties, as disclosed in note 4 and note 9 to the financial statements for a total amount of EUR 1,070,150,000 as a key audit matter.
+This is due to the size and nature of the financial instruments and given that fair value changes may have a material impact on the profit or loss and financial position of the company.